connorwarme/pro-site/src/pages/posts/blog-fuel-your-body.md

 The exact EA needed to maintain health and performance varies widely from one individual to another depending on body composition, age, gender, and metabolism.
 If EA falls below the minimum amount, your body enters a state of low energy availability.
 At this point your body goes into energy saving mode.
 Picture a cell phone with low battery that turns off background apps to conserve energy.
 The problem?
 These background functions (hormone levels, immunity, bone density, and more) are essential to your long-term health.

-## Signs, symptoms, and performance consequences of RED-S:
+## Signs, symptoms, & performance consequences of RED-S:

 RED-S may manifest in different ways for each individual and one can easily fall into a vicious cycle.
 An athlete may restrict food intake to lose weight, but over time their metabolism slows down to conserve energy.
 Weight loss and body composition changes stagnate.
 The athlete may interpret this as not restricting enough or not training hard enough and double down on their efforts, thus perpetuating the issue.
 An athlete struggling with RED-S may have trouble objectively assessing their condition, so it is important to be aware of the following signs, symptoms, and performance consequences in yourself and those around you.